domain-protect/domain-protect/docs/automated-tests.md

 # Automated Tests

 ## Overview
 Domain protect has 2 types of automated tests, unit tests and integration tests.
-New functionality must include both types of tests to ensure future changes do not break the functionality.
+New features and enhancements must include both types of tests to ensure future changes do not break the functionality.

 - Unit Tests - Test a single "unit" of code (i.e. a single function) and mock out all other functions it calls.
 Ensures that unit works as expected in isolation.
 - Integration Tests - Test a single flow through the application, involving multiple units interacting, mocking out external dependencies.
 Ensures the units work together as expected